Why Investment Expenses Matter and How Trump Can Raise Them

 In practice, there are many instances when 12b-1 fees pit shareholder interests against those of load fund companies.
 SEC economist Walsh’s study found that “while funds with 12b-1 plans grow faster than funds without them, shareholders are not obtaining benefits in the form of lower average expenses or lower flow volatility.
 Fund shareholders pay the costs to grow the fund, while the fund adviser is the primary beneficiary of the fund’s growth.”

-In the case of too many fund companies, the misuse of 12b-1 and other poorly disclosed fee arrangements, such as shelf space deals and revenue sharing agreements, are legal, yet they have created severe ethical problems.
+Too many fund companies misuse 12b-1 and other poorly disclosed fee arrangements, such as shelf space deals and revenue sharing agreements, which are legal yet have created severe ethical problems.
 These conflicts should justifiably raise the issue of whether shareholders can trust the hidden motives and judgment of the financial rep who sold them the mutual fund in the first place and the fund company that pays for these practices.

 12b-1: A Very Controversial Fee